-\begin{rmk} The truncated Witt semi-frames are not associated to frames in general.
+\begin{rmk} The truncated Witt semi-frames are not associated with frames in general.
 Indeed, the Frobenius $f$ on $W_m(R)$ has image in the smaller ring $W_{m-1}(R)$, and does not determine an endomophism of $W_m(R)$ unless $pR= 0$.
-In the latter case the semi-frame $(W_m(R)^\oplus, \tau)$ is associated to a frame, but this frame differs slightly from the truncated Witt frame given in \cite[Example 2.1.6]{Lau2018}, which uses $I_{m+1}(R)$ for each graded piece above zero. \end{rmk}
+In the latter case the semi-frame $(W_m(R)^\oplus, \tau)$ is associated with a frame, but this frame differs slightly from the truncated Witt frame given in \cite[Example 2.1.6]{Lau2018}, which uses $I_{m+1}(R)$ for each graded piece above zero. \end{rmk}

 \begin{ex}[Truncated relative Witt semi-frames] Let $m$ be a non-negative integer and let $B \to A$ be a PD-thickening of $p$-adic rings.
 Let $W_m(B/A)^\oplus$ be the quotient of $W(B/A)^\oplus$ by the graded ideal